margarethilliard/my-website/README.md

 # my-website
-this is my personal website where i'll link my research projects, interests, and maybe other fun things in the future.
+This is my personal website where I'll link my research projects, interests, and maybe other fun things in the future.